-Dr. Chambers assists with prosecuting foreign and domestic patents in the chemistry field.
+Dr. Chambers assists with prosecuting foreign and domestic patents in chemical-related industries with specific work in the fields of renewable energy, polymer chemistry, process manufacturing, nanotechnology, and materials science.
 His technical skills span across various areas including: colloid and surface chemistry, thin film deposition, condensation polymerization, directed self-assembly (SAMs), nanolithography, and particle lithography.
-His instrument analysis experience includes atomic force microscopy (AFM), scanning tunneling microscopy (STM), inductively coupled plasma mass spectrometry (ICP-MS), gas chromatography and high performance liquid chromatography (HPLC), atomic absorption spectroscopy (AAS), Fourier transform spectroscopy (FT-IR), UV-Vis, and fluorescence spectroscopy.

 - Ph.D., Analytical Chemistry, Louisiana State University (2017)

 - B.S., Chemistry, James Madison University (2012)

 SELECTED PUBLICATIONS AND PRESENTATIONS

 - Kuruppu Arachchige, N. M. K.; Chambers, P. C.; Taylor, A. M.; Highland, Z. L.; Garno, J. C., Nickel Nanofilms Electrolessly Deposited on Organosilane Nanorings and Characterized by Contact Mode AFM Combined with Magnetic Sample Modulation.
 ACS Appl.
 Nano Mater.2019, 2(4), 2193-2203.

 - Chambers, Phillip C.; Kuruppu Arachchige, Neepa M. K.; Taylor, A. M.; Garno, Jayne C.* Nanostructures of octaethylporphyrin prepared on Si(111) using silicon tetrachloride.
 By invitation, ACS Omega2019, 4, 2565−2576.